Designed for Durability:

 Infusion devices utilize sensors to detect the presence of air or to characterize fluid flow.
 These sensors are typically integrated into exposed areas of the pump that are susceptible to damage or the need for frequent repair or calibration.
 The Ivenix Infusion System has been designed to protect sensitive electronics within the walls of the enclosure thereby reducing the need for repair and preventative maintenance.

 The Ivenix pump confidently provides eight hours of battery life, even when continuously delivering fluids or medications and connected to Wi-Fi.
-Dual battery packs enable plentiful runtime, and also provide redundancy in the event of battery pack failure to provide peace of mind.
+Dual battery packs enable plentiful runtime and also provide redundancy in the event of battery pack failure.
 The batteries are seamlessly recharged when the pump is mated to an Ivenix pole-mounted charging bracket.

 The charger bracket has been designed to alleviate some of the issues found on other infusion devices to ensure pumps are fully charged and ready for use.
 An 8-foot long power cord is permanently attached to the charging bracket ensuring that the bracket and the power cord are never separated or misplaced.
 The power cord plug has been thoughtfully sized such that it does not impede use of neighboring outlets.
 And finally, a quick release button allows a pump to be easily disconnected from the charging bracket with a single hand, enabling a busy clinician to easily move or transport the pump.

 The Ivenix pump was designed so that it takes benefit from considering the failure modes of currently marketed devices.
-The pump is strong and durable, has a highly chemically resistant housing, and has protected, or reduced the number of susceptible features.
+The pump is strong and durable, has a highly chemically resistant housing, and has protected against or reduced the number of susceptible features.

 These incremental hardware improvements position the Ivenix pump to withstand the environmental hazards of a hospital for years to come.

-Michael Scarsella is Director of Hardware Engineering at Ivenix.
-He holds a Master’s Degree in Mechanical Engineering from Worcester Polytechnic Institute and has over 15 years of experience in medical device.
+Michael Scarsella is Director of Hardware Engineering at Fresenius Kabi.
+He holds a Master’s Degree in Mechanical Engineering from Worcester Polytechnic Institute and has over 15 years of experience in medical device design, development, and manufacturing.